joelaul/joelaul/README.md

 ## 💬 Don't be a stranger!

 👀 I'm seeking opportunities in tech, media, and their intersection.
-I'm always in search of elusive connections and ways of converting them to solutions.
+I'm always searching for new connections to turn into solutions.

 🗣️ If that's a good fit for your team, let's [talk before the robots take over!](http://joelaul.dev)